Abdel Hakim Amer: Military career

-Amer served in the 1948 Arab–Israeli War, took part in the 1952 Revolution and commanded the Egyptian Army in the Suez Crisis, the North Yemen Civil War and the Six-Day War.
+Amer served in the 1948 Arab–Israeli War, in the same unit as Gamal Abdel Nasser.

+He then took part in the 1952 Revolution and commanded the Egyptian Army in the Suez Crisis, the North Yemen Civil War and the Six-Day War.

 Amer played a leading role in the military coup that overthrew King Farouk in 1952 and brought General Muhammad Naguib and Colonel Gamal Abdel Nasser to power.
 The following year, Amer was promoted straight from major to major-general, bypassing four military ranks, and was made Egypt's Chief of the General Staff.
 In 1956, Amer was appointed commander-in-chief of the joint military command established by Egypt and Syria.
 He also led Egyptian forces against both Israeli and allied British-French forces during the 1956 Suez war.
 After the fighting ended, Amer accused Nasser of provoking an unnecessary war and then blaming the military for the result.
 As Nasser's representative in Syria, Amer was detained by rebels during the 1961 Syrian coup d'état and sent back to Cairo.